eclipse-ankaios/ankaios/doc/docs/architecture.md

 ## Overview

-Two executables are used for each Ankaios deployment: the Ankaios server and the Ankaios agent.
+Two executables are used for each Ankaios deployment: the Ankaios server and the Ankaios agent:

 ![Architecture Overview](assets/architecture_overview.svg)